French Onion Soup

 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-• Yellow onions — white onions work too, but sweet yellow onions work best for caramelizing.
+• Yellow onions — white onions work too, but yellow or sweet onions work best for caramelizing.
 Don’t use red onions.

 • Extra virgin olive oil — any neutral-tasting oil will work here, too, like avocado oil.